Chemical formula: Na4AlBeSi4O12Cl. Hardness = 6.5, Density = 2.35

 Tugtupite is one of the world’s few deep red gemstones, sometimes translucent, and always brightly fluorescent.
 Often referred to as the "king of fluorescent minerals", it is known worldwide for its beauty under ultraviolet light.
 When exposed to UV light (or sunlight) the color deepens to a beautiful saturated red, sometimes to an almost grape color (a tenebrescent property).
 This color change can last for weeks, and is easily restored simply by exposure to sunlight.
 Heat and moisture also accentuate the color.

-Tugtupite was discovered in 1957 close to the town of Narsaq and to-date has only been found in two other areas - Mt.
+It was first discovered in 1957 close to the town of Narsaq and to-date has only been found in two other areas - Mt.
 St. Hilaire (Canada) and the Kola Peninsula (Russia).
 Tugtupite at Kvanefjeld is scattered in irregular hydrothermal veins up to 50cm wide.
-Only tugtupite from Greenland is deeply colored and valued as a gemstone.

 Tugtupite varies in color from white, pink, to red and crimson.
 Some blue/white specimens have been recorded.
 The fluorescence is a brilliant red under short-wave ultraviolet light, and a salmon-red under longwave UV.
 After exposure to UV (or exposure to sunlight) the red coloration is enhanced (tenebrescense).
 Tugtupite occurs as irregular forms in whitish albite veins with grey-green lujavrite rock.
 It can be found throughout the Ilimaussaq Complex, but the specimens from Kvanefjeld are the most sought after - as both jewelry rough and mineral specimens.
 It is most often found associated with albite, analcime, beryllite, aegirine, neptunite, and pyrochlore.
 Most often it is massive, very few well developed crystals have been found.